Quick Start¶

 outdoor.add_device_callback(device_updated)

-# Device callback will be triggered whenever data is received
+# Device callbacks will be triggered whenever data is received

 await nasa.stop()